A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Introduction

-Our numerical experiments comprehensively demonstrate SGIP's capabilities across various dimensions and complexities.
+Our numerical experiments comprehensively demonstrate SGIP's capabilities across various dimensions and complexities, revealing its superior computational efficiency—particularly in demanding 3D settings where traditional mesh-based methods become prohibitively expensive.
 In 1D scenarios, SGIP shows excellent agreement with FDM for different reaction types (FKPP, cubic, and Arrhenius) \cite{fife2013mathematical, arrhenius1889reaktionsgeschwindigkeit}, accurately capturing propagation speeds and front shapes.
-The method effectively resolves a spectrum of complex flow configurations, from fundamental 2D shear, cellular and cat's eye flows to challenging 3D Arnold-Beltrami-Childress (ABC) flows \cite{ranz1979applications, constantin2000bulk, pierrehumbert1991large, dombre1986chaotic, xin2000front}, even when coupled with Lipschitz-continuous reaction terms.
-In these scenarios, particularly in 3D, SGIP maintains high accuracy while offering significant computational advantages over traditional mesh-based methods like the FDM.
+The method effectively resolves a spectrum of complex flow configurations, from fundamental 2D shear, cellular, and cat's eye flows to challenging 3D Arnold-Beltrami-Childress (ABC) flows \cite{ranz1979applications, constantin2000bulk, pierrehumbert1991large, dombre1986chaotic, xin2000front}, even when coupled with Lipschitz-continuous reaction terms.
+In these scenarios, particularly in 3D, SGIP maintains high accuracy while offering significant computational advantages over traditional mesh-based methods, such as the FDM.
 As the diffusion coefficient decreases and advection dominates, the SGIP framework remains stable and efficient, in stark contrast to FDM, which suffers from prohibitive computational costs and severe numerical instability under such conditions.

-The SGIP method provides a simple-to-program, scalable, low-cost and stable framework for high-dimensional RDA problems.
-Its mesh-free formulation bypasses the geometric constraints of grid-based methods, allowing it to handle complex flows and large gradients of solutions with ease.
-This capability is augmented by favorable computational scaling in high dimensions and long-term stability, thanks to adaptive resampling.
-These combined strengths allow SGIP to open new avenues for simulating complex multiscale phenomena in physical and biological systems, particularly in scenarios involving intricate flow geometries and requiring long-time integration.